Ribocentre-switch/Ribocentre-switch.github.io/docs/Xanthine.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">There are currently two classes of xanthine riboswitches.
+<font >There are currently two classes of xanthine riboswitches.
 The xanthine-I riboswitch, formerly known as the NMT1 motif RNA, is associated with genes annotated encoding various dioxygenases, transporters, or proteins, and tightly binds 8-azaxanthine, xanthine, and uric acid.
 It functions to shut down gene expression following ligand binding, possibly by regulating translation initiation.
 Xanthine-II riboswitch is a class of xanthine-sensing guanine riboswitch variants that are frequently associated with genes annotated to encode dioxygenase, allantoinase, and xanthine dehydrogenase.
 The structure of these RNAs is consistent with a genetic "ON" switch, in which ligand binding activates gene expression<sup>[2,4]</sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Basic purine degradation and utilization pathways.
+<font >Basic purine degradation and utilization pathways.
 Xanthine riboswitches participate in regulating the degradation or salvation of various purine compounds<sup>[2]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">